dlemel8/tunneler/README.md

 * Every message requires a response before we can send next message.
 * Each DNS query uses randomized source port and transaction ID, so we can't use them as Client Cache key.

-To solve those challenges, each client session starts with generating a random Client ID.
+To solve those challenges, each client session starts with generating a random Client ID (4 alphanumeric chars).
 Client reads data to tunnel and run it via a pipeline of encoders:
 * Data is encoded in hex.
 * Client ID is appended.
 * Client suffix appended.
 In case the server is running on your authoritative DNS server, suffix is ".\<your domain>".